Vatsaboii/Vatsaboii/README.md

 ## 📖 My Story

-Hi, I’m Srivatsa – a 3rd year CS undergrad.
+Hello World, I’m Srivatsa – a 3rd year CS undergrad.
 What started with curiosity about AI turned into an obsession with Machine Learning, Computer Vision, and building real-world solutions.
-Integrating AI brains into the fabric of the web. 💪
+Integrating AI brains into the fabric of the web. 💪 Catch my unfiltered thoughts on [Medium](https://medium.com/@Vatsaboii) 🔍👨‍💻

 ## 🚀 Tech Stack